boryspaulewicz/bhsdtr/ordinal/Readme.md

 d2 = gabor[(gabor$duration == '32 ms') & (gabor$order == 'DECISION-RATING'),]
 ```

 We cannot naively model the effects in the thresholds, because the thresholds have to stay ordered, and assuming, for example, that each threshold has a normal distribution due to the effect of participants would violate the ordering assumption.
 To supplement our model with a hierarchical linear regression structure the vector of the thresholds has to be translated to the unconstrained vector gamma.
 The 'log\_distance' order-preserving link function is one solution to this problem, but other order-preserving link functions are also implemented in the bhsdtr package.
-The choice of the link function may sometimes be important, but, since we will not introduce numerical predictors for the thresholds, we can choose any link function which seems most convenient.
+The choice of the link function may sometimes be important, but, since we will not introduce quantitative predictors for the thresholds, we can choose any link function which seems most convenient.

 The log\_distance function is convenient for our purposes because it is simple, and because the elements of the gamma vector under this link function are easy to interpret and may be directly related to simple research questions.
-In particular, one of the elements of the gamma vector under the log\_distance link function, i.e., the middle threshold, will soon become important.
-This link function represents the main threshold/criterion directly as a free parameter (here gamma\[4\], because K = 8, and 8 / 2 = 4); Every other criterion is represented as log of distance between the criterion and the one criterion adjacent to it which is closer to the main criterion.
+This link function represents the main threshold / criterion directly as a free parameter (here gamma\[4\], because K = 8, and 8 / 2 = 4); Every other criterion is represented as log of distance between the criterion and the one criterion adjacent to it which is closer to the main criterion.
 This way the order is preserved, and each threshold *i* is associated with the corresponding unconstrained element *i* of the gamma vector.
 Random and fixed effects in the thresholds are represented as (hierarchical) linear effects in gamma.
-The two representations are isomorphic, which means that we can always translate between them if we need to.
+The two representations are isomorphic, which means that we can always translate between the gamma and the ordered vectors if we need to.

 ``` r
 link = 'log_distance'
 ```

 To fit a model we have to aggregate the data as much as possible without distorting the hierarchical structure (this makes the process of sampling much faster), create the fixed- and random-effects lists, and create the data structures and the model code required by stan.
 Note that we introduce a new parameter - eta - which represents the average internal value.
-If we are going to model all the thresholds (gamma parameter vector) then this parameter is redundant, because a constant shift in the thresholds is equivalent to the opposite effect in eta.
+If we are going to model the effects in all the thresholds (gamma parameter vector) then this parameter is redundant, because a constant shift in the thresholds is equivalent to the opposite effect in eta.
 The bhsdtr package will automatically fix the first element (here the only element) of the eta fixed effects vector at 0, which will make this model identifiable.

-First, we will fit a model which assumes that the pattern of the thresholds is the same for all the participants, but the mean of the latent distribution may differ across participants.
+First, we will fit the model which assumes that the pattern of the thresholds is the same for all the participants, but the mean of the latent distribution may differ across participants.
 If this makes little sense to you please take a look at the picture of the ordinal model with ordered thresholds and imagine that the underlying distribution has a different mean for different participants.

-Note that the two assumptions, i.e., that the thresholds are constant across participants and latent means or samples are participant-, not item-specific seem to be often accepted in applications of Item Response Theory.
+Note that the two assumptions, i.e., that the thresholds are constant across participants and that the latent means or samples are participant-, not item-specific seem to be often accepted in applications of Item Response Theory.
 This is also reflected in the IRT terminology: thresholds are often called "item-parameters" and latent means or samples are often called "person-parameters".

 ``` r
 fixed = list(eta = ~ 1, gamma = ~ 1)